trinodb/trino/docs/src/main/sphinx/connector/ignite.rst

 ``template``                    The storage template about the table.
 Available values are ``REPLICATED`` and ``PARTITIONED`.
 Default value is
                                 ``PARTITIONED``.
 Optional.

-``BACKUPS``                     The replication numbers for the table, must greater than 0.
+``backups``                     The replication numbers for the table, must greater than 0.
 Default value is 1.
 Optional.

 ``cache_group``                 Specifies the group name the underlying cache belongs to.
 Default value is prefix ``SQL_PUBLIC_`` append with
                                 UPPERCASE of the table name.
 Optional.